Jump to: Levy FAQs

 • other relevant information.

-When possible, without putting the indemnity program at risk of a special assessment, ALIA uses surplus capital from investment returns to subsidize the annual Professional Liability / Negligence base levy.
-These investment returns, combined in more recent years with the Civil Litigation Filing Levy (“CLFL”), have enabled ALIA to subsidize the base levy almost every year since 2013.
+When possible, without putting the indemnity program at risk of a special assessment, ALIA uses capital from investment returns to subsidize the annual Professional Liability / Negligence base levy.
+These investment returns, combined in recent years with the Civil Litigation Filing Levy (“CLFL”), have enabled ALIA to reduce the base levy almost every year since 2013.

-Since the 2007-2008 policy pear, ALIA has continuously used surplus capital from its investment returns to reduce the annual Professional Liability / Negligence base levy.
+Since the 2007-2008 Policy Year, ALIA has continuously used capital from its investment returns to reduce the annual Professional Liability / Negligence base levy.
 ALIA continues to subsidize that levy this year.

-Also supported by actuarial analysis, the Board set the Misappropriation levy at $190 per Subscriber for the 2024-2025 policy year, the lowest since 2003 and a reduction of $20 compared to last year’s levy of $210.
+Also supported by actuarial analysis, the Board set the Misappropriation levy at $186 per Subscriber for the policy year 2025-2026, the lowest since 2003 and a minor reduction of $4 compared to last year’s then record low levy of $190.

-The Misappropriation levy, at $190 per Subscriber, is the lowest in the history of the indemnity program, with a 71% reduction from its high of $665 per Subscriber in 2009-2010!
+The Misappropriation levy, set at $186 per Subscriber, is the lowest in the history of the indemnity program, a 72% reduction from its high of $665 per Subscriber in 2009-2010!

 Universal Cyber Coverage Premium